-iPhone X vs iPhone 8: Which is the true Apple flagship?
+iPhone X vs iPhone 8: What’s the difference between Apple’s phones?

-Apple has just taken the wraps off three new phones, but which one should you buy?
+In September 2017 Apple took the wraps off of no less than three new phones, but which one should you buy?
 Or is better just to skip them all?
+Allow us to explain.

-Apple has ditched the iPhone 7S and jumped straight to the iPhone 8, which is unusual in itself – but the surprises don’t stop there.
+Yes, that’s right.
+Apple ditched the iPhone 7S and jumped straight to the iPhone 8, which is unusual in itself – but the surprises don’t stop there.
 The iPhone X (or iPhone 10) is a special celebratory device designed to celebrate the 10th anniversary of the iPhone line, and it’s a radical departure from previous models.

 iPhone X vs iPhone 8 Design: What’s the difference?